-Revenues from Majority-Owned Operations
+Revenues from Majority Owned Operations

-During the nine months ended September 30, 2003, NRG Energy recorded revenues from majority-owned operations of \$1.6 billion, compared to \$1.6 billion for the same period in 2002.
-Revenues from majority-owned operations for the nine months ended September 30, 2003, consisted primarily of power generating revenues from domestic operations of approximately \$1.2 billion, European operations of \$96.3 million, Asia-

-Pacific operations of \$131.2 million and Latin American operations of \$57.0 million.
+During the nine months ended September 30, 2003, NRG Energy and its majority owned subsidiaries recorded revenues from majority owned operations of \$1.6 billion, compared to \$1.6 billion for the same period in 2002.
+Revenues from majority-owned operations for the nine months ended September 30, 2003, consisted primarily of power generating revenues from domestic operations of approximately \$1.2 billion, European operations of \$96.3 million, Asia-Pacific operations of \$131.2 million and Other Americas \$57.0 million.
 In addition, NRG Energy recognized revenues from majority-owned operations from Alternative Energy, Thermal and Other Operations of \$68.4 million, \$87.7 million and \$4.6 million, respectively.

-Revenues from majority-owned operations of \$1.6 billion for the nine months ended September 30, 2003 includes \$788.5 million of energy revenues, \$504.7 million of capacity revenues, \$143.6 million of alternative and thermal revenues, \$29.8 million of changes in the fair market value of derivatives calculated in accordance with FAS No. 133, \$10.9 million of operating and maintenance fees and \$139.3 million of other revenues, which include financial and physical gas sales, sales from NRG Energy's Schkopau facility and New England Power Pool (NEPOOL) expense reimbursements.
-Revenues from majority-owned operations increased \$14.0 million, or 1% from the prior period.
-This increase is due to energy revenues, capacity revenues and changes in the fair market value of derivatives calculated in accordance with FAS No. 133.
+Revenues from majority owned operations of \$1.6 billion for the nine months ended September 30, 2003 includes \$788.5 million of energy revenues, \$504.7 million of capacity revenues, \$143.6 million of alternative and thermal revenues, \$29.8 million of FAS 133 revenues, \$10.9 million of operating and maintenance fees, and \$139.3 million of other revenues, which include financial and physical gas sales, sales from NRG Energy's Schkopau facility and New England Power Pool expense reimbursements.
+Revenues from majority owned operations increased \$14.0 million or 1%.
+This increase is due to energy revenues, capacity revenues and FAS 133 revenues.
 Energy revenues increased due to higher market prices driven by higher natural gas prices during the first quarter of 2003, as compared to the same period in 2002, attributable to NRG Energy's North America operations.
 Capacity revenues increased due to additional projects becoming operational in the later part of 2002 and higher sales in New York.
-FAS No. 133 revenue was favorable due to termination of unfavorable financial transactions in 2003.
-These increases were offset by losses incurred on the Connecticut Standard Offer contracts due to increased market prices and a reduction in other revenues due to lower sales of natural gas.
+FAS 133 revenue was favorable due to termination of unfavorable financial transactions in 2003.
+This increase was offset by losses incurred on the Connecticut Standard Offer contracts due to increased market prices and decreased other revenues due to lower sales of natural gas.